IdoBn/musicApp7/Pods/SwiftyJSON/README.md

 ```

 And don't worry about the Optional Wrapping thing.
-It's done for you automatically
+It's done for you automatically.

 ```swift